 Welbeck estate is restricted by existing planning to develop building in the parishes of Norton and Holbeck/Welbeck and limited in Cuckney.

 HM asked if affordable housing would be considered.
 DR (Welbeck Est) said they were reluctant to adopt this strategy.
 Other members were also reluctant to adopt affordable housing.
-But HM said that the waiting list for affordable housing could be managed by the group.
+But HM said that other NPs had applied an additional layer of criteria to effectively strengthen the local connection for who could be eligible for the for affordable housing This idea needs developing in discussions with BDC (housing and planning)

-HM said 15%of new houses in Cuckney would have to be ‘affordable’.
+HM said according to BDC’s Core Strategy 15%of new houses in Cuckney would have to be ‘affordable’.( As there is no development proposed for the other parishes there is no AH quota either).

 Jackie Cuckson – said there are a lot of very elderly people in large houses in Holbeck and that there was a need for smaller more suitable houses in the village